DMacMakes/dmacdocs/content/en/torrens/acr101/assessments/index.md

 {{< alert title="Environment" color= "primary" >}}
 The game world.
 The landscape including trees, rivers, trails, roads, buildings, walls, citadels and so on.

-A game environment differs from a real world environment in that it often has to communicate things like goals, special areas, factions and the path to travel clear and cinematic ways.
+A game environment differs from a real world environment in that it often has to communicate things like goals, special areas, factions and the path to travel, all in clear and cinematic ways.
 {{< /alert >}}

 ### Assessment Outline

-* Research and create an environmental design portfolio for digital production based on a singular thematic concept.
+* Research and create an environmental design portfolio.
+Imagine it will be used by artists to make the level assets for a real video game.
+* It will be based on a single level/zone of a single game.
 * This is not limited to 2D games, the concepts can be for any game and digital production.
 * Designs can be a combination of a digitally painted concept, illustrations, texture studies and asset designs.
-* Designs must be accompanied by a development portfolio with a minimum of 16 pages including final 2D render.
+* Designs are part of a development portfolio with a minimum of 16 pages including final 2D render.
 * In class-exercises, sketches, mood boards and other research elements can contribute to the portfolio.
 * Your facilitator will provide any additional information informing the brief, such as style, object or thematic guides.

 ### Submission/Deliverables

+**Due Date:** Sunday May 10, 11:55pm.

 * Environment Portfolio
     * High resolution images, not thumbnails.
 A landscape-orientation page should be around 2500px wide.
-    * Minimum of 16 pages
+    * Minimum of **16 pages**
-    * 1-page final environment design sheet - see below.
     * 5 pages minimum of references (can be spread throughout)
     * 1 page final environment Design Sheet
         * A3 Single sheet containing final renders.